-In real estate it’s all about location, which is why some cities are more profitable for real estate agents than others.
+In real estate it’s all about location, which is why some cities are more profitable and have higher salaries for real estate agents than others.
 For the 2016 edition of our annual study we crunched the numbers to find the ten best cities to be a real estate agent.

 This is the 2016 edition of our annual study on the top ten cities to be a real estate agent.
 To see the 2015 rankings, head here.

 - Florida is the place to be.
 Only one Florida city made the top ten in last year’s study, but this year there are three Sunshine State cities on our list of the best places to be a real estate agent.
 Port St. Lucie is back, joined by Cape Coral and Jacksonville.

 - Oregon and Nevada are tied for second place.
 Both Oregon and Nevada have two cities on our top ten list.
 That means that the three states of Florida, Oregon and Nevada together tie up seven of the ten spots on our list.
 Real estate agents looking to move to greener pastures have three solid options, in the Southeast, Southwest and Northwest.

 - The Northeast isn’t everything.
 The so-called Acela Corridor of Northeast cities may be an economic hub but it’s not such a great place for real estate agents.
 For the second year in a row, not one Northeast city made our top ten list.
 Though real estate prices in places like New York and Boston are high, our analysis shows the cities of the Northeast aren’t ideal for real estate agents.

 Salem, Oregon moved up from the #4 spot in last year’s study to claim the #1 spot on the 2016 list of the ten best places to be a real estate agent.
 Between the fourth quarters of 2014 and 2015, real estate prices in Salem jumped 17.5%.
 That, combined with the high number of sales per agent, helped Salem claim the top spot.
 High prices mean real estate agents get paid more, and it’s also a sign of a competitive market.